Your credit card application's just been approved, so what happens next? Find out when you'll get your new credit card here.

 After taking time to compare credit card offers and apply for one that suits your needs, it’s exciting to find out your application is approved.
-But waiting for the card to arrive can feel like a drawn out process.
+But then comes the hard part: waiting for the card to actually arrive.

-This guide explains what happens after your application is approved, when you can expect to receive your card and what you need to do when you get the card, so that you can be as prepared as possible when it finally arrives.
+So how long does it take before you can start using your new credit card?
+Here, we explain when you can expect to receive your card and what happens after your application is approved.
+You can also find out what you'll need to do when you get your new card, compare credit cards with 60-second approval and get answers to frequently asked questions so that you can be as prepared as possible when it finally arrives.

 |American Express||10 minutes||5-10 working days|

 |ANZ||5 minutes||Within 5 business days|

 |Bank Australia (bankmecu)||10-15 minutes||7-10 business days|

 |Bank of Melbourne||15 minutes||5-7 business days|